 Students in this course will focus on developmental research methods.
 The primary focus will be on qualitative research, but students will also gain an understanding of a variety of experimental techniques and interpretations.
-They will become aware of the strengths and weaknesses of each method and understand when each method and understand when each method is best used.
+They will become aware of the strengths and weaknesses of each method and understand when each method is best used.
+Offered every spring for day students.